TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/owasp-top-ten.md

 - Tyk's default authentication setup disallows credentials in URLs, reducing the risk of inadvertent exposure through backend logs.
 - Tyk Gateway can be configured to enforce a [minimum TLS version]({{< ref "basic-config-and-security/security/tls-and-ssl#values-for-tls-versions" >}}), enhancing security by blocking outdated and insecure TLS versions.

-## 3 - Excessive data exposure
+## 3 - Broken Object Property Level Authorisation (BOPLA)

+Rest APIs provide endpoints that return all properties of an object in the reponse, some of which could contain sensitive data.
+Conversely, GraphQL APIs requests allow the clients to specificy which properties of an object should be retrieved.
+Subsequently, these require greater effort from the attacker to discover.

+From a REST API perspespective, it is the responsibility of the API to ensure that the correct data is retrieved.
+The Gateway can provide additional security measures as follows:
-Tyk has [body transformation plugins]({{< ref "advanced-configuration/transform-traffic/request-method-transform" >}}) which can be used to remove sensitive data from the response.
-This is compatible with responses which use JSON or XML data formats.
+- [Body transformation plugins]({{< ref "advanced-configuration/transform-traffic/request-method-transform" >}}) can be used to remove sensitive data from the response if the API is unable to do so itself.

-Tyk’s GraphQL engine allows it to act as a GraphQL server.
-Included in this is the ability to define the schema which clients can use to request data.
-By removing sensitive data from this schema, Tyk prevents clients from being able to request it by [validating their GraphQL query]({{< ref "graphql/validation" >}}).
-For a more nuanced approach, it’s also possible to use [field-based permissions]({{< ref "graphql/field-based-permissions" >}}), which provides authorisation at a field level.

-Tyk’s [Universal Data Graph]({{< ref "universal-data-graph" >}}) enables REST API endpoints to be added to [GraphQL API schemas]({{< ref "universal-data-graph/datasources/rest" >}}), enabling control over which fields can be queried.
+- [JSON Schema validation]({{< ref "advanced-configuration/transform-traffic/validate-json" >}}) to validate that an incoming data payload meets a defined schema.
+Payloads that do not adhere to the schema are rejected.

+For GraphQL APIs, the gateway can be used to define the GraphQL schemas, limiting which properties of an object are queryable.
+Furthermore, access can be controlled to specific properties by configuring [field-based permissions]({{< ref "graphql/field-based-permissions" >}}).
+Subsequently, the visiblity of a schema's properties can be controlled for different consumers of the GraphQL API.

 ## 4 - Lack of resources & rate limiting